doaasa/Smart-Cap-for-Visually-Impaired-People/README.md

 #Botton 3: is about recognizing the people whose photos have been attached in the data folder of the photos

-###The pyttsx3 library was used to convert text into audio because it does not need a net when running, and thus reduces the load on the user's Raspberry Pi device.
+<h3>The pyttsx3 library was used to convert text into audio because it does not need a net when running, and thus reduces the load on the user's Raspberry Pi device.</h3>